 ACADEMIC DISHONESTY

 A student involved in academic dishonesty will not receive credit for the class work in which they are dishonest.
 The teacher completes a notice of irregularity and refers the case to the head teacher and the school board for further action.
-Generally, an incident of academic dishonesty is considered a major problem and the student will be placed on probationary academic status.
+Generally, an incident of academic dishonesty is considered a major problem, and the student will be placed on probationary academic status.
 The student involved in additional dishonesty in the same class or in another class may be required to withdraw from the class and forfeit the academic credits.

 GENERAL INFORMATION